aaugustin/mtefd/multiple-template-engines.rst

 inside installed applications.
 The latter allows pluggable applications to ship templates.

-These basic features must be provided by all template engines according to the values of ``DIRS`` and ``APP_DIRS``.
-Each engine must define a conventional name for the subdirectory containing its templates inside installed applications.
-At their discretion, engines may provide other options such as loading templates from Python eggs or from a database.
+These basic features should be provided by all template engines according to the values of ``DIRS`` and ``APP_DIRS``.
+Each engine should define a conventional name for the subdirectory contaning its templates inside an installed application.
+Django searches templates first in directories listed in ``DIRS`` and then in installed applications if ``APP_DIRS`` is ``True``.

+If an engine can't support these features, it must raise an exception when it's configured with a non-empty ``DIRS`` or with an ``APP_DIRS`` set to ``True``.

+At their discretion, engines may provide:

+* more flexibility for configuring the directories templates are loaded from and their order of precedence
+* other options such as loading templates from Python eggs or from a database
+* performance optimizations like caching templates when they're first loaded

+Such engine-specific features are configured in ``OPTIONS``.

 Rendering
 ---------